h-akston/h-akston.github.io/_portfolio/portfolio-1.md

 ## Identifying and updating LLMs that support low-resource languages
 There are more than 8,500 languages according to [Glottolog](https://glottolog.org/glottolog/language).
 On Hugging Face, the largest repository of language models, it is possible to filter results for approximately 4,800 natural languages.
-There is a problem though: the results need to be in a format that would allow us to use them for a downstream task, such as visualization or loading the models into a benchmarking pipeline.
-One additional difficulty is that Hugging Face uses two versions of ISO language codes, ISO 639-1 and ISO 639-3, which means that for some languages a user would get a different result based on just luck - the two versions look exactly the same on the website interface.
+There is a problem, though: the results need to be in a format that would allow us to use them for a downstream task, such as visualization or loading the models into a benchmarking pipeline.
+One additional difficulty is that Hugging Face uses two versions of ISO language codes, ISO 639-1 and ISO 639-3, which means that for some languages, a user would get a different result based on just luck - the two versions look exactly the same on the website interface.
 We needed information on all models claiming to support a given low-resource language, and we needed a solution that would allow for easy updating as new models were added to Hugging Face.
 This meant building a custom API interface.

-Many courses in the Human Language Technology highlight the importance of reading and following documentation.
-And thanks to working on a team project for a Data Mining course I had a hands-on experience with getting data from an API.
+Many courses in the Human Language Technology program highlight the importance of reading and following documentation.
+Thanks to working on a team project for a Data Mining course, I had a hands-on experience with getting data from an API.

 Our solution would have to meet a few important requirements:
 * **Filtering certain models out**: Certain language models have limited conversational abilities, so our team needed a way to filter these out using a simple keyword, where "BLOOM" would filter out any BLOOM-based models in our final results.